 Cossall Park and Kirkwood Nature Reserve are only a 20 minute walk away (I do walk very quickly).
 Nunhead cemetry is also very close.
 It is a wonderful space and really well looked after.

-I am also really fortunate to be local to the Peckham Coal line.
+I am a member of the Peckham Coal line.
 This is a community-led project to reconnect Peckham’s communities with a new linear park linking Queens Road Peckham and Rye Lane.
 It will also open up business possibilities and creating new green space.
 The line was originally use to take coal from Kent to Peckham which now ends at the Nature Reserve by Queens Road.
 Phase1 has been put on hold due to corona virus but once things open up, this will create a green space that continues from the Nature Reserve.

 Where is your favourite part of London for nature?